WSU-cshimizu/ceg4110-group-project-avocadobudget/README.md

 ### Files to Grade
 - ***Project Overview Proposal*** for grading is located in deliverables/pop.md
-- ***Software Development Plan*** for grading is location in deliverables/sdp.md this will also reference ganttChartAvocadoBudget.pdf in the deliverables directory.
+- ***Software Development Plan*** for grading is located in deliverables/sdp.md this will also reference ganttChartAvocadoBudget.pdf in the deliverables directory.
 Will add the link in sdp.md
+- ***User Story Compendium*** for grading is located in deliverables/user-stories.md.